willerbee/Flattered/README.md

 Also apply on related borders
 - `flattered.backupColorCustomizations`
 This isn't a setting per se, but a storage of previous workbench color customizations that Flattered have overriden, used later when `Reset Current Theme` command is invoked.
+- many more.. please check `VS Code Settings > Extensions > Flattered Themes`

 ### Commands
 - To manually apply Flattered to your current theme:
 `Flattered: Apply to Current Theme`
-- To reset Flattered at any time, via the Command Palette:
+- To reset Flattered at any time via the Command Palette:
 `Flattered: Reset Current Theme`
+- To select a different theme via the Command Palette:
+`Flattered: Reset and Select Theme`
+**NOTE:** This is a convenience command.
+It basically runs `Flattered: Reset Current Theme` then `Preferences: Color Theme` commands.

 ---

 ## Known Issues

 - Manual user's overrides in `workbench.colorCustomizations` may get wiped out once overrides are applied.
-- ~~Some themes doesn't seem to be compatible with this, i.e. can find where their theme files are located (e.g. "Best Themes Redefined").
-Still investigating why.~~ ✅

 ---

 ## Release Notes

+### 1.2.1
+- New Command: `Flattered: Reset then Select Theme`.
+A convenience command to properly preview the original themes without the overrides.
+It first resets Flattered, then calling `Preferences: Color Theme` command.

 ### 1.1.1
 - Fix some themes doesn't get read properly.
 They should be working now.